How Chad's instability could affect G5 neighbors | DW | 28.04.2021

 "People are going to feel the loss of Deby, the impact that he had on the Chadian military, and Chad's ability to focus on external interventions," Fomunyoh told DW.

-The void left by Deby, who was allegedly killed on the frontline fighting rebels belonging to the Front for Change and Concord in Chad (FACT), has left a power vacuum and a formerly stable country teetering on the brink of crisis.
+The void left by Deby, who was allegedly killed on the frontline fighting rebels belonging to the Front for Change and Concord in Chad (FACT), has left a power vacuum and a formerly stable country teetering on the edge.
 Deby was a powerful ally for multilateralism in the Sahel and for Western powers, but he made many enemies in Chad.

 Niger's President Mohamed Bazoum has been named mediator of the G5 countries to find a peaceful solution in Chad.
 The G5 is made up of Burkina Faso, Mali, Niger, Chad, and Mauritania.